With air conditioning use rising in offices and homes throughout Europe how do our energy systems keep up with increased demand?

 Looking to the UK, to ensure security of supply, we require sources of reliable and flexible power, able to respond swiftly to fluctuations and – increasingly – address pressure on local networks and constraints in urban areas.

-AMP Clean Energy is developing a series of Urban Reserve peaking plants in our busiest urban areas.
-These plants can provide standby electricity in less than two minutes to help ensure we have the energy we need in our homes, businesses and communities.
+AMP has developed a series of Urban Reserve peaking plants in our busiest urban areas.
+These plants provide standby electricity in less than two minutes to help ensure we have the energy we need in our homes, businesses and communities.

 The increasing role of flexible energy generation along with the growth of renewables highlight how our energy system is rapidly changing.
 As we transition to a net zero, decentralised energy economy, balancing the grid and providing power at times of peak demand will be vital.
 So, whilst the weather can be somewhat unpredictable, our energy system must have the ability to adjust and adapt to either a cold snap or a summer heatwave.